 Trekking through Sri Pada gives you the opportunity to see some beautiful and unspoiled scenery, with a touch of history and religion.
-However, this adventure demands you more physical strength than most of the mountain climbs in the country.
 Unlike most mountain climbs in Sri Lanka, there is a specific time period to climb the mountain of Sri Pada.
 The period begins in the month of May (Parallel to the dry weather season in the west coast, check my article on the best time to visit Sri Lanka) and ends in December.
 The climb of Adam’s peak primarily a religious matter.
 Most people make the upward trek to worship the footprint of Buddha.
 Some people, especially the foreign tourist doing it as a nature exploration trip as well as a minor adventure activity.

 History of Adams peak

 History of Sripada Mountain is going back to the era of Ramayana.
 According to folktale king, Ravana hid queen Seetha in Adam speak Mountain having abducted her from India.
 There is a supposition to the effect that the name “Sita Gangula” originated because it was the place where queen Sita bathed.